The Blackbaud Institute Index – Canada

 2019 Quarterly Overall Charitable Giving

-Overall 2018 charitable giving increased by 1.9%.Given the relatively flat growth in giving we observed in 2018 and the continuing trend in the first quarter of 2019, it’s more important than ever for charities to focus on retaining and engaging the donors they do have.
-As you tweak your strategies for 2019, remember your entire giving experience must be optimized from engagement to communication to donation to acknowledgment.
+It’s more important than ever for charities to focus on retaining and engaging the donors they do have.
+As you tweak your strategies for 2020, remember your entire giving experience must be optimized from engagement to communication to donation to acknowledgment.
 Expect to see a widening gap between organizations that are continuously optimizing and those that are standing still.

 A Message from Allan Hoffmann

 Blackbaud President and General Manager of Blackbaud Canada